Shahzuby/soundness-OG-role-guide/README.md

 soundness-cli list-keys
 ```

 ### 📜 paste your game proof
-copy your proof in note pad and change your-key-name to my-key and paste the proof
-done
+you need to add my-key in proof see below for how to do
+original proof
+--key-name=""
+change to
+--key-name="my-key"

+right cli not working try after some time

 ---